mirisuzanne/miriamsuzanne/content/2012/10/05/slsa-followup.rst

     <img src="/static/pictures/slsa12/gay-bill.jpg" alt="Bill is mad gay. / I'm Gay Bill, & I approve this message." />
     <figcaption>
       (1) Two trips to FedEx & two shitty staplers, but we have handouts.
-      (2) Party supplies & a cute geek-boy behind the counter at Walgreen's.
+      (2) Party supplies & a cute boy behind the counter at Walgreen's.
       (3) Goodwill has tweed & an old book for me, and three gilded soccer trophies for Micah.
       (4) A bread knife helps make this old western more anonymous.